-Building positive behaviors is as important as dealing with negative habits.
+Building positive behaviors is as important as dealing with harmful habits.
 Here are eight ways to use your habitual nature to create good habits.

 Eight Ways to Build Good Habits